stevensolleder/QuickGoogleKeep/README.md

 - [keyring](https://github.com/jaraco/keyring)
 <br>

+## Testing
+The application was tested manually on the operating system macOS.
+I could not find any bugs, but there still may be some.
+<br><br>

 ## Get in contact
 Feel free to get in contact and share your experience with **QuickGoogleKeep**.
 Bug reports are also very appreciated.